 2. Spiral Herb Garden

 Spiral herb gardens are perfect for small spaces.
-Their rising spiral design means they can accommodate a wide variety of herbs in a limited space.
+Their rising spiral design means they can accommodate various herbs in a limited space.

-Due to the spiral shape, some areas of the garden receive more sunlight while other areas stay shaded.
-This creates versatility, allowing the planting of both shade and sun lover herbs at the same time.
+Due to the spiral shape, some garden areas receive more sunlight while others stay shaded.
+This creates versatility, allowing the planting of both shade and sun-lover herbs at the same time.

 3. Rattan Furniture With Fire Pit

 Garden furniture with fire pits allow homeowners to use their garden any time of the year.
-The cosiness of the rattan furniture and the warmth of the fire pit makes the perfect combination for cold evenings.
+The rattan furniture’s cosiness and the fire pit’s warmth make the perfect combination for cold evenings.

-These furniture sets are a great match for those who like long late-night conversations.
+These furniture sets are a great match for long, late-night conversations.
 As a material, rattan is weatherproof and quite easy to maintain while being aesthetically pleasing.